MeeplessMan/DeafCentre/README.md

                     `node -v`
  And for npm you can check by typing: `npm --v`

+- Node.js is now installed onto your computer.
+Now you need to change your Execution policy to unrestricted in the administrator window powershell by running the command:
+                    `Set-ExecutionPolicy Unrestricted`
+To check if the policy has been changed you can type the command: `Get-ExecutionPolicy`

+- After changing your Execution policy to Unrestricted, you now need to install a package globally into your packages.
+In command prompt your need to type in:
+                    `npm install -g nodemon`

 - After node.js has been installed clone the repositary into a folder.
 From there you need to insall the packages for the project through npm package manager.
 You can do this by typying `npm install` which installs all the dependancies listed int the package.json.

 - After all packages have been installed you can now run through project by typing in terminal:
                     `nodemon app`